-Ask each team member to try to briefly describe how their neighbour to the right felt during the iteration.
-Their neighbour confirms or corrects their guess.
-Once all participants said what they think about how their teammates felt, you get an idea of how connected they are, how the communication is flowing in your team and if people are aware of the feelings expressed, in some way, by others.
+Ask each team member to briefly describe how their right neighbour felt during the iteration.
+Their neighbour confirms or corrects the guess.
+Once all participants shared their best guess about how their teammates felt, you get an idea of how connected they are, how communication is flowing in your team and if people are aware of the feelings expressed, in some way, by others.

 Prepare a flip chart for each meeting that recurs every iteration, (e.g. the Scrum ceremonies) with a horizontal scale from 1 ('Did not meet expectations') to 5 ('Exceeds Expectations').
 Each team member adds a sticky note based on their rating for each of these meetings.
 Let the team discuss why some meetings do not have a rating of 5.
 You can discuss improvements as part of this activity or in a later activity such as Perfection Game (#20) or Plus \& Delta (#40).

 If your team has a tendency to see obstacles outside of their team and influence and primarily wants others to change, you can try this activity:

 Draw a big rectangle on the board and another rectangle inside of it, like a picture frame.
 Hang all complaints and grievances that surfaced in previous phases into the frame.